openrndr/openrndr-template/README.md

 ## Github Actions

-This repository contains a number of Github Actions under `./github/workflows`.
+This repository contains various Github Actions under `./github/workflows`:

-[build-on-commit.yaml](.github/workflows/build-on-commit.yaml) runs a basic build on every commit, which can help detect issues in the source code.
+- [build-on-commit.yaml](.github/workflows/build-on-commit.yaml) runs a basic build on every commit, which can help detect issues in the source code.

-[publish-binaries.yaml](.github/workflows/publish-binaries.yaml) publishes binaries for Linux, Mac and Windows any time a commit is tagged with a version number like `v1.*`.
+- [publish-binaries.yaml](.github/workflows/publish-binaries.yaml) publishes binaries for Linux, Mac and Windows any time a commit is tagged with a version number like `v1.*`.
 For example, we can create and push a tag with these git commands:
+    ```
     git tag -a v1.0.0 -m "v1.0.0"
     git push origin v1.0.0
+    ```

-The progress of the running actions can be followed under the Actions tab in GitHub.
-Once complete, the executables will be found under the Releases section.
+    You can follow the progress of the action under the Actions tab in GitHub.
+Once complete, the executables will appear under the Releases section.